4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09-Max_integer_from_list/README.md

 2. This function should take a list as an input parameter and return the maximum number found in the list.

-3. You should use a 'for' loop to iterate through the list.
+3. You should use a `for` loop to iterate through the list.

 4. Use the `print()` function to print what the function returns when it is called.
 For example: `print(my_function(param))`